QR Codes: Best. Practice. Ever.

 The Garden Wall will Tumble Again

-The Apple love fest may soon be over, for a variety of reasons, but one particular reason that I and many people can’t stand is the ”Walled Garden” phenomenon: you must subscribe to the right phone service, purchase a specialized device, and endlessly download app after app, which is then trapped on your device, and then you must access content available exclusively via curated channels.
+The Apple love fest may soon be over, for a variety of reasons, but one particular reason that I and many people can’t stand is the “Walled Garden” phenomenon: you must subscribe to the right phone service, purchase a specialized device, and endlessly search, discover and download app after app, which is then trapped on your device, and then you must access content available exclusively via curated channels.
 Of course, that world is expanding (100 million Apple device sales and counting, for example), and certainly, controlling the channel enables them to control the quality and the attendant revenue.

 Good for Apple and their customers.
 But there comes a point at which the profit motive, the curated experience and security issues come up against real world practicalities, such as need and desire of users to access and freely (or securely) share information without having to care about what device they’re holding.
 It should just work…kind of like a Web browsing experience, eh?